 To reach our goals, we will follow four strategies: community coordination and collaboration; best practices, dedication of resources and stronger policies.
 See Chapter 6: The Action Plan for more details.

 How can I learn more, and get involved in the Urban Forestry Master Plan?
+Sign up for email updates about the Urban Forestry Master Plan here.

 we heard you!